nickfargo/state/_includes/content/docs/concepts/object-model.md

 * The progression of a **transition** is conceptually orthogonal to the parastate relation, and traversal proceeds only over the state tree defined by the superstate–substate relations.

-* Parastates provide for compositional reuse of their own or inherited **methods, data, and events**.
-Attributes, guards, substates, and transitions are not heritable via parastate.
+* Parastates provide for compositional reuse of their own or inherited **methods, data, and custom events**.
+Built-in events, guards, substates, transitions, and attributes are not heritable via parastate.

 #### [Protostates and epistates](#concepts--object-model--protostates-and-epistates)